vamsi1609/Koopman-Spectral-analysis/README.md

 ## Practical Koopman Operator-DMD

-Dynamic Mode Decomposition is a daa driven method used in many areas like power grids, epidemiology, fluid dynamics etc.
+DMD is a data-driven method used in many areas like power grids, epidemiology, fluid dynamics etc. DMD is capable of capturing dynamics of the system using basic linear algebra concepts.
+This makes DMD a simple tools to understand the importance of Koopman operator.